FORTLOC Nice Tour - Exploring the best Nice has to offer.

 Château de Crémat

-You can either come in for quick wine tasting, take a full tour of the vineyard and the delightful interior of the chateau, or spend up to 5 hours in a picnic in the gardens, where you’ll enjoy the curated picnic basket with pissaladière, crudites, cheese, and local favorite, pan bagnat.
-Taking advantage of the picnic option is a wonderful way to enjoy the tranquil environment here while you savor fine wine and tasty local dishes.
+You can either come in for quick wine tasting, take a full tour of the vineyard and the delightful interior of the chateau, or spend up to 5 hours in a picnic in the gardens.
+The picnic option offers a curated picnic basket with pissaladière, crudites, cheese, and local favorite, pan bagnat.

+Taking advantage of the picnic option is a good way to enjoy the peaceful environment while you have fine wine and tasty local dishes.
 Before you leave, you should stop by the shop on the premises to get a bottle or two of your favorite wine.

 Saint-Jean-Cap-Ferrat